thisisanadvert/manage.management/docs/DEVELOPER_GUIDELINES.md

 ### Number Inputs
 - Default to zero
-- Increment by 1 with arrows
+- Do not increment by 1 with arrows, allow for free text entry but ask for numbers
-- Display with leading zeros (e.g., '01' when user enters 1)
+- Do not display with leading zeros (e.g., display '1' when user enters 1)

 ### Accessibility
 - High contrast mode support